File Library: Manage images and files

 To add multiple images, videos, or files at once:

-2. Select the Add Files button in the upper left.
+2. Select Add Files.
 The Upload Files modal opens.

-1. Dragging files from your desktop or File Explorer and dropping them in the modal near Drag files here.
+1. Drag files from your desktop or File Explorer and drop them in the modal near Drag files here.

-2. Selecting Browse to Files, selecting the files you want to add, and opening them.
+2. Select Browse to Files, select the files you want to add, and open them.

 4. Once you've added the files you'd like to upload, select Upload Files... to complete the upload.